Xetera/Clevertype/README.md

 ```

-You can pass in mood settings direction from the constructor as well
+You can pass in mood settings directly from the constructor as well
 ```typescript
 import {Cleverbot, Config} from 'clevertype'